The purpose of this website is to provide free sermon manuscripts and sermon videos to pastors and

 Convention, the Pentecostals, and Campus Crusade for

-Christ (who mix in some of the elements of the fi
+Christ (who mix in some of the elements of the first

 Both groups of conditionalists often rest their case on II Chronicles 7:14,